zalando/skipper/docs/plugins.md

 ## Filter plugins

-All plugins must have a function named "InitFilter" with the following signature
+All plugins must have a function named `InitFilter` with the following signature

     func([]string) (filters.Spec, error)